Plugable Mini DisplayPort/Thunderbolt to HDMI 2.0 Active Adapter

 Available resolution options will be determined by the specifications and abilities of your computer/graphics adapter, attached display as well as ensuring an HDMI 2.0 capable cable is being used if 4K@60Hz resolutions are desired.
 I.e.; if the graphics adapter in your system is only capable of outputting a maximum of 1080P to an external display, the Plugable active adapters will not allow you to exceed this limitation, regardless of the specifications of the attached monitor.

-Apple Notes: This adapter works for display (without audio) up to 1920×1080 on Apple Thunderbolt ports (Apple Thunderbolt extends and is compatible with DisplayPort).
-Please be aware that with update to OSX Mavericks, Apple disabled 4K video output on the vast majority of Mac models – even models which previously were able to output 4K.
-Only Macs with “official” 4K support from Apple will be capable of 4K output using this adapter, while most will be limited to 1080P output.
+Apple Notes: Apple disabled 4K at 60Hz video output on the vast majority of Mac models.
+Only Macs with “official” 4K support from Apple will be capable of 4K at 30Hz output using this adapter, while most will be limited to 1080P output.
 Also, audio will not be passed through the adapter to an attached HDMI display on Mac systems.

 Q: What’s the difference between an active and passive adapter?